0xC4/multimodal-ai/README.md

 python extract_lesions.py
 ```

-Lesion volumes and likelihood scores will be saved to "lesions.csv"
+Lesion volumes and likelihood scores will be saved to `lesions.csv`

 ### 3. Merge your data with clinical parameters
 Use the scan ID to merge your data with additional (clinical) parameters to create the multimodal datasets.